In Bloom: Nootka rose (Rosa nutkana)

 An early morning stroll during May to July (according to the altitude) may discover the year's first Nootka Rose.
 Who has not then savoured the pleasure of the moment, the visual delight of the elegant buds, and the dewey freshness of the blossoms, the memorable fragrance—both of flower and foliage.

 — Lewis J. Clark, Wild Flowers of British Columbia

-Named after Nootka Sound here on Vancouver Island—where it was originally discovered—Nootka rose's thorny thickets make great habitat for birds and other small animals, and its flowers are loved by bees and butterflies.
-This qel'qulhp (Halkomelm for 'wild rose bush') has been traditionally used by many Indigenous groups for a number of medicinal and culinary purposes.
+Named after Nootka Sound here on Vancouver Island (“Nootka” itself being derived from a Nuu-Chah-Nulth term) Nootka rose's thorny thickets make great habitat for birds and other small animals, and its flowers are loved by bees, wanna-bees, and butterflies.
+This qel'qulhp (Halkomelm for 'wild rose bush') has been traditionally used by many First Nations groups for a number of medicinal and culinary purposes.